Explore health content from A to Z.

-Get at least 30-60 minutes of activity every day.
+Get at least 30 minutes to 60 minutes of physical activity every day.
 This time can be broken up throughout the day.
 After-school sports, dance or martial arts classes, riding a bike, or even walking to school or a friend’s house counts as activity.

-Limit “screen time” to 1-2 hours each day.
+Limit “screen time” to 1 hour to 2 hours each day.
 This includes time spent watching TV, playing video games, using the computer, and texting.
 If your teen has a TV, computer, or video game console in the bedroom, consider replacing it with a music player.

 Eat healthy.
 Your child should eat fruits, vegetables, lean meats, and whole grains every day.
 Less healthy foods—like french fries, candy, and chips—should be eaten rarely.
 Some teens fall into the trap of snacking on junk food and fast food throughout the day.
 Make sure the kitchen is stocked with healthy options for after-school snacks.
 If your teen does choose to eat junk food, consider making him or her buy it with his or her own money.

 Eat 3 meals a day.
 A lot of kids skip breakfast and even lunch.
 Not only is this unhealthy, it can also hurt school performance.
 Make sure your teen eats breakfast.
-Prepare a bag lunch to bring to school (or have your child make it).
+If your teen does not like the food served at school for lunch, allow him or her to prepare a bag lunch.

 Have at least one family meal with you each day.
 Busy schedules often limit time for sitting and talking.
 Sitting and eating together allows for family time.
 It also lets you see what and how your child eats.

 Limit soda and juice drinks.
-A small soda is okay once in a while.
+A small soda is OK once in a while.
 But it’s no substitute for healthier drinks.
 Sports and juice drinks are no better.
-Most of the time, water and low-fat or nonfat milk are the best choices.
+Water and low-fat or nonfat milk are the best choices.